 We can also end the agreement and close your accounts by giving you at least two months' notice (unless your account is a Fixed Rate Saver).
-If you have a Basic Bank Account in the UK, we can only do this if anything in the list below applies.
+If you have a Basic Bank Account in the UK, we can close your account by giving you at least two months' notice if anything in the list below applies.

-- There haven't been any transactions on your account for more than 24 months. - You're no longer legally resident in the European Union. - You have access to another payment account with basic features.
+- There haven't been any transactions on your account for more than 24 months. - You're no longer legally resident in the UK. - You have access to another payment account with basic features.